microfluidix/well_analyser/wiki/walkthrough.md

 ## Analyze image features

 After loading the virtual stack object, we analyze successively the spheroid and the T-cell track properties.
+The user needs to know the following
+informations:

+ - channel order
+ - well size in mu
+ - conversion rate from mu to pixels

 ```python